THE PREMIER MARKETPLACE FOR REAL GEMS

 Due to its brittle tenacity, perfect cleavage, and resistance to polish, hemimorphite can be a difficult stone for lapidaries to work with.

-Hemimorphite is usually sold rough (or uncut).
+Hemimorphite is most often sold rough (uncut).
 When cut, it’s typically done so for collector gems.

-The crystal’s moderate hardness, perfect cleavage, and maze of hairline fractures make faceted cuts difficult and rare.
+The crystal’s moderate hardness, perfect cleavage, and maze of hairline fractures make faceted cuts difficult and rare — not to mention the rarity of facetable hemimorphite material.

 Carat Weight